14 Convincing Reasons Why Money Can’t Buy Happiness

 compare min 1

-Don’t try to keep up with those around you.
-It’s not a measure of how you’re doing if you have more or less than someone else.
-Instead, live life as you want to enjoy life and only care about your opinion, not anyone else’s.
+Don’t try to keep up with others.
+Money isn’t a measure of how well you’re doing in life.
+Instead, live for what brings you joy and focus on your own sense of success, not anyone else’s.

 For example, if your neighbor drives a BMW and you drive a Kia, so what?
-You aren’t a better person if you buy a BMW and ditch the Kia.
-On the contrary, you’ll put yourself in a worse position financially and likely feel worse about yourself.
+Owning a fancier car won’t make you a better person.
+It could leave you in a worse financial position and hurt your self-esteem.

 2. Find Happiness In the Moment